crazy4pi314/scipy-vscode-tutorial/1-basics.md

 > **Exercise**: New Python project from scratch
 >
-> In the Codespace for this workshop or locally (in a Dev Container) on your machine, Use VS Code to create a new virtual environment, install the `emoji` packages with the `Python: Create Environment` command from the command pallet or the built-in terminal.
+> In the Codespace for this workshop or locally (in a Dev Container) on your machine, use VS Code to create a new virtual environment, install the `emoji` packages with the `Python: Create Environment` command from the command pallet or the built-in terminal.
 Check that you have the intrepreter setup correclty by opening a new Jupyter notebook or script and import the package(s):
 >
 > ```python
 > import emoji
 > print(emoji.emojize("Meet your coding best friend: VS Code :red_heart:"))
 > ```

+>
 ```